Gandalf-Exploras/exploras-agent/README.md

 # exploras-agent

+✳️ A generative content agent for the [Exploring Cloud-Native Ecosystems](https://www.exploras.cloud) project.
 AI-powered agent for generating blog posts from user questions based on Exploring Cloud-Native Ecosystems.
 Integrates with WordPress to publish structured content.
-Powered by OldBirba, AI Assistant of Gandalf.
-Licensed under AGPLv3.
-# exploras-cloud-agent

-✳️ A generative content agent for the [Exploring Cloud-Native Ecosystems](https://www.exploras.cloud) project.

 This AI-powered agent transforms user questions into structured blog articles, drawing insights from the book *Exploring Cloud-Native Ecosystems*.
 It integrates with WordPress to publish content automatically via API.

 ---